ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/wasting/index.rst

 Diarrheal diseases (to be used when the :ref:`risk effect of diarrheal diseases on wasting <2019_risk_effect_diarrheal_diseases>` is included in model)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-For the :ref:`acute malnutrition simulation <2019_concept_model_vivarium_ciff_sam>`, the relaive risks for wasting on diarrheal diseases should be applied to the diarrheal diseases excess mortality rate and not the diarrheal diseases incidence rate in the following manner:
+For the :ref:`acute malnutrition simulation <2019_concept_model_vivarium_ciff_sam>`, the relative risks for wasting on diarrheal diseases should be applied to the diarrheal diseases excess mortality rate and not the diarrheal diseases incidence rate in the following manner:

 .. math::